Amateuerbeginner/Devina-safety-map/README.md

-can be tested live on : https://devina.onrender.com
+can be tested live on : https://devina.onrender.com [60 seconds to load due to free tier limitation]

 🌸Devina – A Context-Aware Women’s Safety Companion (Prototype)